ngs-docs/2015-sep-microbial/introday2.rst

 Today we have a few objectives we would like to cover:

 #.
-Set up a project for your data analysis for reproducible and robust analysis - :doc:`BKJ_projectsetup`
+Set up a project for your data analysis for reproducible and robust analysis - :doc:`projectsetup`

 #.
-Quality control and trimming of short RNA-seq reads - :doc:`BKJ_qctrim`
+Quality control and trimming of short RNA-seq reads - :doc:`qctrim`

 #.
-Workflows for reference-based and reference-free transcriptome analysis - :doc:`BKJ_aligncount` and :doc:`BKJ_refvsnoref`
+Workflows for reference-based and reference-free transcriptome analysis - :doc:`aligncount` and :doc:`refvsnoref`

 #.
-Differential gene expression and some potential pitfalls - :doc:`BKJ_diffexp`
+Differential gene expression and some potential pitfalls - :doc:`diffexp`

 Learning goals